 Apocrita has over a petabyte of IBM Spectrum Scale (formerly called GPFS) storage.
 This is a high-performance clustered file system which provides concurrent high-speed file access to your data.

 It is widely used in HPC both commercially and in academia.
-The storage system is connected to the QMUL Enterprise backup solution (TSM) to provide a high level of data resilience.
+The storage system is connected to the QMUL Enterprise backup solution (Spectrum Protect) to provide a high level of data resilience.

 All users have a home directory mounted under

 /data/home/abc123).
 This is networked storage, accessible from

 all nodes in the cluster and is backed up nightly.
 This space is deliberately

 small and limited to 100GB per user.
 Avoid using this space as a destination for

 data generated by cluster jobs, as home directories fill up quickly and